Criminal Defense Attorney for Prescription Fraud / Forgery

 Attorney for Prescription Fraud / Forgery Arrests in Fort Worth, TX

-Do you think that you might be under investigation or were you already arrested in the DFW area for alleged prescription drug fraud or forgery?
+Do you think that you might be under investigation or were you already arrested in North Central Texas for alleged prescription drug fraud or forgery?
 No matter how confident you are in you innocence, you should not say anything to authorities without legal representation.
-Contact Townsend, Gebhardt & Eppes, PLLC today.
+Contact Gebhardt and Eppes, PLLC today.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense lawyers in Fort Worth who represent clients accused of all kinds of drug offenses all over Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Fort Worth, Weatherford, and several other nearby communities.
-Call 817-502-3600 to have our attorneys review your case and help you understand all of your legal options during a free, confidential consultation.
+Gebhardt and Eppes, PLLC are criminal defense lawyers in Fort Worth who represent clients accused of all kinds of drug offenses all over Tarrant County, Johnson County, and Parker County, including Arlington, Cleburne, Fort Worth, Weatherford, and several other nearby communities.
+Call (817) 502-3600 to have our attorneys review your case and help you understand all of your legal options during a free, confidential consultation.

 Overview of Prescription Fraud / Forgery Crimes in Tarrant County